 What investment platforms should I invest in?

 A lot of these platforms are fintech platforms, which means they’re online, and that makes them easily accessible and convenient.
-Here’s the list of best Investment platforms in Nigeria
+Here’s the list of the best Investment platforms in Nigeria

 Cowrywise is one of the leading investment platforms in the country.
 We specifically know cowrywise for its innovativeness in the fintech scene, especially with its platform being one which offers automated financial transaction processes.
 Interest earned on Cowrywise is high, running at rates between 10 percent to 15 percent.
 Cowrywise is accessible through the app version and on its website.

 Piggyvest is one of the first and more popular investment platforms, although you are more likely to remember it as PiggyBank.
 It functions just like its name; a virtual piggy bank.
 Besides the option to save as little or as much as you want, PiggyVest allows you to invest in various sectors, especially the agricultural industry.
 Interest earned on this platform is between the rates of 10 percent to 17 percent.
 It also offers a safe lock option.
 PiggyVest is accessible through the app.
+You can check out our article on PiggyVest Review.

 This savings and investment platform offers some of the highest rates in investment and savings, with rates reaching up to 30 per cent in earned interest rates.
 It uses the Paystack platform for deposits and withdrawals.
 Using SmartSaver also grants the opportunity to access non-collateral loans from the platform over time.
 Its Supersave option also gives you up to 8 per cent in interest earnings.
 First City Monument Bank also powers this platform.